-Finally, consider your business goals as you're designing your dynamic pricing algorithms.
+Finally, consider your business goals as you design your dynamic pricing algorithms.

 For example, if your objective is to increase awareness and capture a sizeable share of the market, then using competitive prices on the most popular items is the best way to go.

 Regardless of what kind of objective you want to achieve, you need to use the right software to follow best practices.

 After a certain period of time, analyze the results to see whether the targets are met.
 This way you can recreate your pricing strategy to reach a better price point.